MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-simulations.md

 You can copy an existing simulation and modify it to suit your needs.
 This action saves time and effort when you create new simulations based on previous ones.

 You can copy any simulation that's available in the **Simulations** tab, regardless of the **Status** value.
-When you copy the simulation, you can change the setting in the new copy of the simulation .
+When you copy the simulation, you can change the setting in the new copy of the simulation.
 For example, change the simulation name, description, technique, payload, and target users.

 - We don't recommend copying **Failed** simulations, because the reasons for failure could recur in the copied simulation.
 - When you copy a simulation, the most recent settings are used in the copy (for example, the payload, landing page, and end-user notifications).
 If any content is deleted, you're prompted to select the respective content again.